 Before I remove the valves from the heads, I want to test how well they are sealing.
 I put some gasoline (or you can use kerosene which is safer) into the inlet and exhaust ports.

 Then I look at the valve face inside the head to see if it leaks.
-I found three of the valves were not sealing.
-That’s not what I want, but justifies taking the heads apart and sending them to Randy Long to address this.
+I found three of the valves were leaking and not sealing.
+That’s not what I want, but the result certainly justifies taking the heads apart and sending them to Randy Long to address this.

 Remove Valve Train